 Licensed barbers are required to update their license on March 31 of even-numbered years.
 This can be done easily online Colorado State Board’s online license renewal portal.
 There is a $26 renewal fee for this license.

-There is currently no ongoing education needs for barbers during their licensing period in the state of Colorado.
+There is currently no ongoing education need for barbers during their licensing period in Colorado.
 However, many barbers may choose to undertake ongoing education to further their career opportunities and stay up to date in current fashions and trends.